For Trustees' Weblog - go down

 Local residents have organized a 'KGV Toddler Playground Appeal' to raise funds for further improvements to our playground facilities and their enthusiasm and input into this are highly welcomed.
 They have established a Virgin Money Giving web page for donations.
 Please also see this leaflet to learn more about the appeal and how you may contribute.

-Managing Trustees Chris Hogger and Liz Hogger have now stepped down, with effect from 1 June, having served terms of about three years.
+Managing Trustees Chris Hogger and Liz Hogger have now resigned, with effect from 1 June 2018, having served terms of about three years.
 This leaves the Board with five members and two vacancies to be filled by Parish Council appointees.

 Previously updated : 28 May 2018